 Ken’s earliest musical memories include dancing with his mother every weekday afternoon in the early 1960s to the hits played by Dick Clark on “American Bandstand” and singing songs like “You Are My Sunshine” with his mother and little brother in the living room while his father played the alto saxophone.
 His parents also had an eclectic record collection, boasting such artists as Ray Charles, Floyd Cramer, Little Richard and The Drifters.
 “I would even dance with my baby sister when she was barely out of the crib!” he chuckles.

-"It didn't seem practical.
-Despite being encouraged by my parents and friends to do 'something' with my voice, I was also a very serious student.
+“It didn’t seem practical.
+And I was terribly shy about singing.
+Despite being encouraged by my parents and friends to do ‘something’ with my voice, I was also a very serious student.
 I dismissed any thoughts of going into show business and focused on a communications career.
-I thought I would become a journalist or a teacher."
+I thought I would become a journalist or a teacher.”

 Earning a bachelor’s degree cum laude in English-Communication Arts and winning a student journalism award from the American Newspaper Publishers Association, his first job was as a reporter at the now-defunct San Antonio Light.
 After a year, he tried his hand at public relations and found that he had a natural talent for it.
 Over time, he also dabbled in radio news reporting and anchoring, as well as travel writing.
 But despite success in the communications field, he always felt that something was missing.

 “I was miserable.
 Strangely, despite trying many different approaches to my communications career, I was afraid to take a chance with my singing voice.
 Therefore, I had no artistic outlet for several years.
 It was an unhappy time in my life,” he recalls.